chibicode/chibicode-2018/src/pages/posts/don-t-try-to-be-an-influencer-try-to-be-a-nerd-instead-don-t-try-to-maximize-your-impact-try-to-maximize-your-interest-instead/index.md

 <div><twitter-embed id="852311991981035520"></twitter-embed></div>

-So in my 30s, I let it all go.
+As I turned 30 after [traveling the world](/posts/world-travel-2017-2018), I let it all go.
 I no longer set being an influencer my goal.

 Instead, I now try to be a **nerd** and be devoted to whatever I'm interested in.
 Being influential is secondary or even less important.
 Being a nerd is always a winning strategy - there's no way to lose (unless you try to become the *best* nerd, which you shouldn't try).
 And being devoted to something actually can help you become influential, if you're lucky.